MoonPoet/xaprb-src/content/blog/2014/on-focus.md

 If you examine some of the effects of distraction, the benefits of focus should become clear.
 I won't belabor this point, but I'll note that every new activity or idea has a compound effect.
 We tend to be biased to see the potential benefits much more than the likely drawbacks, which is part of why new ideas are so alluring.
 We see, for example, that a new product feature will enrich and enable and empower.
 But do we see that to do it right, we're obligated to integrate it smoothly with all existing and future product features, to maintain it, to test it, to train, to document, to support?
 [Usually not][cost].
 We usually see compound benefits, but neglect to see compounded costs and risks, especially those that come from failure to execute fully and excellently.

 >  Focus is putting what’s most important first and protecting its right to be there.
-(typically by saying "No" to everything else) --- [Vanessa Hurst](http://vanessahurst.com/post/83405785577/focus-is-putting-whats-most-important-first-and)
+(typically by saying "No" to everything else)---[Vanessa Hurst](http://vanessahurst.com/post/83405785577/focus-is-putting-whats-most-important-first-and)

 Many people I admire achieve amazing things precisely because they complete one thing and then build something new on top of it, rather than always having everything in a glorious state of perfect incompletion.
 The "secret" to their success is the willpower to patiently bring things to completion.

 In fact, I often think about focus in terms of WIP (work-in-progress), a term you'll hear in Lean, Agile, Kanban, and other circles.
 Focus and WIP are inversely related.
 Focus is the ability to say "not yet," to finish work in progress before starting new things.

-The danger of not doing this --- the danger of saying yes to opportunity --- is that you'll load so much gold into the boat that you sink the whole thing.
+The danger of not doing this---the danger of saying yes to opportunity---is that you'll load so much gold into the boat that you sink the whole thing.
 I find it helpful to consider each new opportunity or idea from this perspective.

 Can you have too much focus?
 Certainly, but it's not focus.
 It's perfectionism, which is another type of fear.
-In my experience, individuals can be perfectionists, but organizations --- I've never seen that.
+In my experience, individuals can be perfectionists, but organizations---I've never seen that.
 And even perfectionist individuals suffer from a perverse lack of focus, because they focus on the perfection of the thing they want to achieve, rather than the benefits they want to achieve.
 Focusing on the benefits you want is an antidote to perfectionism.
 I write from deep personal experience on this topic.

 I also want to point out that the type of execution-to-completion I'm discussing is emphatically not anti-Agile.
 Shipping early and often is part of getting something to completion as soon as possible, achieving the best final product, and lowering waste.
 Completion and excellence in execution are often conflated with perfectionism and reluctance to release partial work.
 They're not the same, and treating them as synonymous is a huge mistake.